Off The Bench

 Hi!
 I am Leroy Triggs III from Raceland, LA.
 I previously covered high school football in South Louisiana for Varsity Sports Now and the Houma Courier.
 I also interned at the CBS affiliate WABF-TV in Baton Rouge, LA.
 I enjoy going to the gym, doing anything involving sports, playing games, and spending time with friends.
 I am now the lead sports contributor for NWN and author of “Off The Bench”.

-Many people did not think Tom Brady could do any more to improve his legacy and now we can see how he was able to.
+Many people thought that there was nothing else Tom Brady would be able to do to expand his legacy, however, we now see how they were wrong.
 Brady is on his way to his tenth Super Bowl and is making even more history by being part of the first team to host a Super Bowl in their home stadium.

 Brady’s Bucs have come up big in moments throughout the playoffs in their last two wins.
 The defense stepped up against the Saints when Antione Winfield Jr. forced a fumble that ultimately allowed Tampa to go up by 10 late in the third quarter.
 The offense did the same in the NFC Championship game when Brady threw a touchdown pass to Scotty Miller at the end of the first half that pushed their lead to 10.